kevoy2/CSC-SWE-Lingo_Master_Coders/README.md

 15. Feature #15

 # Web Application Dependencies:
 You will need the .env file for the web application to connect to the Supabase database.
-However, it is not available through our GitHub repository.
+The .env file is not available through our GitHub repository.
+However, it will be included in the zip file for the final submission.